Employee NPS®: How to Use this Valuable Employee Engagement Tool

 The eNPS question is based Net Promoter Score question but you substitute recommending the company’s product or services with recommending them as an employer:

-How likely are you to refer <Company data-lazy-src=
+How likely are you to refer <Company> as an employer to friends and associates?

 How eNPS is Calculated